Direct labour cost variance refers to the standard cost of direct labour for the actual number of units produced less the actual cost.

 The direct labour efficiency variance = (800 – 780)= favourable

 The direct material cost variance = $18 adverse

 Where appropriate records exist, an idle time variance can be calculated by multiplying the hours of idle time by the standard rate.
-The variance calculated in this way, together with efficiency variance, becomes the labour efficiency variance.
+The variance is calculated in this way, and efficiency variance becomes the labour efficiency variance.

 Who is responsible for Direct Labour Cost Variance?

 The responsibility for Direct Labour Cost Variance lies primarily with the production or operations department of a company.
 This department is responsible for managing and overseeing the labour costs associated with the production process.

 The production or operations department is responsible for ensuring that labour is used efficiently and effectively, monitoring workforce productivity, and controlling labour costs within established standards.
 They are typically involved in setting labour budgets, determining standard labour hours, monitoring actual hours worked, and analyzing variances to identify areas for improvement in order to control costs and maximize efficiency in the production process.